create-go-app/cli/README.md

 ## 📖 Official Documentation

-Unfortunately, we are unable to include all helpful documentation to the `README` file.
-That's why, the best way to better explore all the features of the **Create Go App CLI** is to read the [Official Documentation](https://create-go.app/) and explore [Discussions](https://github.com/create-go-app/cli/discussions).
+The best way to better explore all the features of the **Create Go App CLI** is to read the [Official Documentation](https://create-go.app/) and take part in [Discussions](https://github.com/create-go-app/cli/discussions).

 > 🔥 We've put together a subject index specifically for you, so you can find any answer you want in seconds!